edward-ly/kinect-konductor/README.md

 * key/note number
 * 1 for "note on" or 0 for "note off"

 All numbers must be separated by whitespace.
 See our example CSV files in the `examples` folder for reference.
-Ensure that each message is sorted by increasing beat number followed by increasing tick count as each MIDI message will be played in the same order as they are read from the file.
+Ensure that each message is sorted by increasing beat number (and then preferably by increasing tick count too) as each MIDI message will be read and scheduled in the same order as in the file.